-Co-requisites: AH 120, OPT 150 and OPT 160 must be taken concurrently.
+Co-requisites: AH 120 and OPT 160

-Ocular Measurements I 5 Credit Hours
+OPT 160 Ocular Measurements I 5 Credit Hours

 This lecture/laboratory course is designed to develop an understanding of the basic ophthalmic equipment and measurement protocol, instrument calibration, maintenance, and infection control.
 The students will then apply this information to specific clinical situations related to vision care.